 A written copy of the Closure Plans for the APE 1236 facility is available at the CRANE Environmental Protection (EP) office.
-The Closure Plan for the CDC facility, which is used for post-treatment screening of waste material is included in Exhibit 1-1.
-A written copy of the CDC Closure Plan is available at the CRANE EP office.

-I-1a Closure Activities

-Closure activities associated with the APE 1236 facility will be conducted by a CRANE designated contractor.
+I-la Closure Activities Closure Activities Closure activities associated with the APE 1236 facility will be conducted by a CRANE designated contractor.
 The contractor environmental coordinator will supervise the closure activities, including the packaging, transportation, and removal of any hazardous wastes generated by the closure procedure.